Dudley Long North

-Dudley Long North (14 March 1748 – 21 February 1829) was an English Whig politician.
+Dudley Long North (14 March 1748 – 21 February 1829) was an English Whig politician, member of Parliament.
+He was of the family of British prime minister Lord North, and brother-in-law of Charles Anderson-Pelham, 1st Earl of Yarborough of Appuldurcombe House.

 Early life

-Baptised Dudley Long at Saxmundham, Suffolk, he was the younger of two sons of Charles Long (1705–1778), landowner, of Hurts Hall, Suffolk, and his wife, Mary, daughter and coheir of Dudley North of Little Glemham, Suffolk, and granddaughter of Sir Dudley North.
-On 2 May 1789 he changed his surname to North to inherit Little Glemham from his aunt Anne Herbert.
+Baptised at Saxmundham, Suffolk, Dudley Long was the younger of two sons of Charles Long (1705–1778), landowner of Hurts Hall, Suffolk, and his wife, Mary, daughter and coheir of Dudley North of Little Glemham, Suffolk, and granddaughter of Sir Dudley North.
+On 2 May 1789, he changed his surname to North to inherit Little Glemham from his aunt Anne Herbert.